-When someone attending The Free is known to have abused children, or is known to be a risk to vulnerable adults a Minister and Safeguarding Coordinator will arrange supervision of the individual concerned and offer pastoral care, but in their safeguarding commitment to the protection of children and vulnerable adults, set boundaries for that person which they will be expected to keep.
-This supervision will be done following advice from CCPAS.
+When someone attending Frinton Free Church is known to have abused children, or is known to be a risk to vulnerable adults a Minister and Safeguarding Coordinator will arrange supervision of the individual concerned and offer pastoral care, but in their safeguarding commitment to the protection of children and vulnerable adults, set boundaries for that person which they will be expected to keep.
+This supervision will be done following advice from 31:8.

-If someone who poses a risk to children, young people or vulnerable adults wants to join in with activities or become part of The Free, the Trustees will create clear policies and a code of behaviour the individual must follow.
+If someone who poses a risk to children, young people or vulnerable adults wants to join in with activities or become part of Frinton Free Church, the Trustees will create clear policies and a code of behaviour the individual must follow.
 This will help protect the vulnerable and lessen the possibility of the person being wrongly suspected of abuse in the future.

-If this situation were to arise, The Free will work in close liaison with the offender's probation team, the local Police and Multi Agency Public Protection Arrangements.
+If this situation were to arise, Frinton Free Church will work do all they can to work in close liaison with the offender's probation team, the local Police and Multi Agency Public Protection Arrangements.
 We will be open with the offender and prepare a contract setting out the support and care to be offered.
 It will be tailored specifically to individual circumstances and informed ideally by risk assessments from the statutory agencies.

-The contract will then be signed by a representative of The Free and the offender.
+The contract will then be signed by a representative of Frinton Free Church and the offender.